-As you might know, I’ve always been fascinated by traditional sweets making.
-Probably because our house is Victorian I wanted to dive a little deeper into the history of victorian sweets.
+As you might know, I've always been fascinated by traditional sweets making.
+Probably because our house is Victorian I wanted to dive a little deeper into the history of Victorian sweets.
+I've also been making my own traditional pulled sweets at home for some time and enjoying the challenge of working out more complicated confectionery recipes.

 In Victorian times, everything seemed possible!
 It was the time for great inventions, connecting the whole countries with new amazing technology (called the steam railways!) and also time for everything proper!